Mahasena of Anuradhapura: Constructions

-The Jethavana stupa was built by Mahasen in the land belonging to Mahavihara.
+The Jethavana stupa was built by Mahasena in the land belonging to Mahavihara.
 This is the highest stupa in Sri Lanka, and is among the tallest in the world.
-He also built other temples such as Gokanna, Minneriya and Kalandaka.
+He also built other temples such as Gokanna, Minneriya, and Kalandaka.

-The Mahavamsa, chronicle of Sri Lanka, states that Mahasen constructed sixteen large tanks and two irrigation canals.
+The Mahavamsa, the chronicle of Sri Lanka, states that Mahasen constructed sixteen large tanks and two irrigation canals.
 The largest among these is the Minneriya tank, which covers an area of 4670 acre.
 The tank has a circumference of 21 mi, and its 44 ft high bund is 1.25 mi long.
 The Minneriya tank provides water for a large area, and its water supply is maintained by the Elahara canal.
 Henry Ward, a governor of Sri Lanka when it was a British crown colony, had stated;